sylmarien/openstack-install-notes/Neutron.md

       admin_user = neutron
       admin_password = NEUTRON_PASS
       ```
-      Where _NEUTRON_PASS_ is the paswword you chose for the _neutron_ user in the Identity service.
+      Where _NEUTRON_PASS_ is the password you chose for the _neutron_ user in the Identity service.
     2. Configure Neutron to use the message broker:

       ```